Orlando Méndez-Valdez

-Orlando Homer Méndez-Valdez (born April 29, 1986) is an American-born Mexican professional basketball player for the Capitanes de Ciudad de México of the NBA G League.
+Orlando Homer Méndez-Valdez (born April 29, 1986) is an American-born Mexican former professional basketball player who is currently the General manager of the Mexico City Capitanes of the NBA G League.
 He played college basketball for the Western Kentucky Hilltoppers.

 High school career

 Mendez-Valdez attended Lanier High School in San Antonio, Texas, where he graduated in 2004.
 He was named the San Antonio Player of the year his senior year and first team All State honors, and his jersey number was retired in 2009.

 Mendez-Valdez attended prep school at Charis Prep in Goldsboro, North Carolina.
 He won the MVP award in the Bull City Classic, and led the team to a championship at the tournament.

 College career

 At the collegiate level, Mendez-Valdez played for Western Kentucky University from 2005 to 2009.
 He was a member of the 2008 Sweet Sixteen team which included Courtney Lee, Tyrone Brazelton, Ty Rogers, and Boris Siakam.
 In 2009, he was named the Sun Belt Conference Men's Basketball Player of the Year, and the Sun Belt Conference Male Athlete of the Year.
 In addition, he received All-American accolades, and recorded the first-ever triple double in Western Kentucky history.